 - 2 tsp. thyme leaves (fresh or dried)

 - 2 tsp. rosemary leaves (fresh or dried)

 - 1/2 tsp. onion powder

 - 1/2 tsp. garlic powder

 - If you choose the grill, be cautious, as the fish will tend to stick to the grill, so make sure you oil the grates well.
-You could also use a grilling basket, or even wrap the fish in parchment paper and then wrap with foil (so that the foil doesn’t touch the food).
-Grill for 8-12 minutes, or until the fish flakes easily and the meat is white.
+You could also use a grilling basket or even wrap the fish in parchment paper and then wrap it with foil (so that the foil doesn’t touch the food).
+Grill for 8-12 minutes or until the fish flakes easily and the meat is white.
 It is easy to overcook, and I also don’t recommend flipping the steak, as you’ll run the risk of it breaking.
 The time will depend on how thick your steak is.
-A one inch thick halibut steak will take approximately 10 minutes over medium heat.
+A one-inch thick halibut steak will take approximately 10 minutes over medium heat.

 - If you choose the frying pan, heat some coconut oil over medium heat and sear the halibut for 4-5 minutes on each side.

 - Top with some grass-fed butter or ghee and a squeeze of lemon juice.
 Enjoy!

 As an Amazon Associate and member of other affiliate programs, I may earn a small commission from qualifying purchases.

 Hey AIP (and even non-AIP) Friends!
 Listen Up!
 It’s Finally Time for “FAST” Food on the AIP!